lazarulian/cs35L/notes/debugging.md

 - `top` list up the top 20 processes and how much time it has been taking
 - `strace` a meta command that logs to standard error every system call that your program makes
   - these involve instructions to the kernel, instructions to hardware, c-library, graphics-library, etc.
-- Valgrind is more intrusive than STRACE and looks at all of the instructions that it executes
-  - finds bad memory access
-  - access fixed storage

 ## System Calls